-A PhD proposal package must be submitted, reviewed and approved before the student is eligible to proceed with the candidacy exam, normally by the end of the second year of the PhD program.
+A PhD proposal package must be submitted, reviewed and approved before the student is eligible to proceed with the candidacy exam.
+This must be done within 24 months of the start of the graduate program.
+Once the PhD proposal is approved, the candidacy exam should take place within the following 6 months.
 Falling outside this timeframe would require a written explanation and timeline for submission to be forwarded to the Graduate Coordinator and the MSGP Chair.
+As of May 1, 2018, failure to meet this timeline will affect a student's eligibility for the MSGP graduate student awards.
 For more information, please refer to the Outline of Responsibilities document.

 The Medical Sciences Graduate Program Committee (MSGPC) requests each applicant’s proposal package consists of the following information presented in the order in which it appears: